If you are a PayrollPanda Core customer, visit payrollpanda.my/help to explore our all-new Help Center.

-Determination of Malaysia Residence Status
+Determination of Residence Status

 Generally, residence status for tax purposes is based on the number of days spent by the individual in Malaysia and is independent of citizenship.